Sokom141/BattleShip/README.md

 # BattleShip
-A simple battleship game written in Java
+A simple battleship game written in Java with a Graphical User Interface and optional online playing.

 ## Table of Contents
 * [Technologies](#technologies)